mozman/ezdxf/docs/source/dxfentities/viewport.rst

         -1  On, but is fully off screen, or is one of the viewports that is not active because the $MAXACTVP count is currently being exceeded.
         0   Off
         >0  On and active.
-The value indicates the order of stacking for the viewports, where 1 is the active viewport, 2 is the next, and so forth
+The value indicates the order of stacking for the viewports, where 1 is the active viewport, 2 is the next, and so forth.
         === =====================================

     .. attribute:: dxf.id